EmiraGasmi/Text-Analysis-French-App/README.md

 # Text-Analysis-Model-Builder-App

-You can clone this repo and run the project in Visual Studio
+You can clone this repository and run the project in Visual Studio

 # Features